 When a homeowner's basement floods at 2 AM, their buying decision happens in under 60 seconds.
 They are not comparing your Google reviews against a competitor.
 They are not reading your website copy.
 They are calling the first number that answers.
 If that number is yours, you get the job.
 If it is not, you don't.
 The Speed to Lead Equation is not a marketing theory.
 It is the single most important operational variable in the service business economy.

 The data is available, it is robust, and it is damning for companies that have not addressed it.
-Understanding this equation is the first step toward plugging the most significant revenue leak in your entire operation.
+Understanding this equation is the first step toward finding one of the most expensive revenue leaks in the operation.

 Our protocol documentation explains the exact infrastructure we install to address this.